DanishKodeMonkey/javascript-book-library/README.md

 put it through a constructor and add the object to an array, as well as create a nice book card on the shelf!

+## Update: Classes

+In an attempt to play around with javascript classes ( let's stay civil now! ) I made a branch that refactors the script to use classes instead of object function constructors.

 ### Coming soon

 Later I will be adding some storage to save your choice of books!